Mühle R41 Review – Man it gives a Close Shave

 Ease of Use

 While I find the R41 easy enough to use (although I am quite cautious), I can see others might struggle with the need to be cautious.
-It is not the same as shaving with the likes of a Mühle R89 or Merkur 34C where a user has room to rush while shaving; however, those who get along with shaving while applying caution will be rewarded with a mega close shave.
+It is not the same as shaving with the likes of a Mühle R89 or Merkur 34C, where a user has room to rush while shaving; however, those who take their time and apply caution will be rewarded with a close shave.

 Value for Money